christophergandrud/Rep-Res-Book/README.md

 doInstall <- FALSE
 ```

 in the code chunk labeled "FrontPackageCitations".
-Change the value `FALSE` to `TRUE` and run the code chunk
+Change the value `FALSE` to `TRUE` and run the code chunk.

+**Note:** the LaTeX file will compile with warnings.
+Warnings related to the subfigures should be ignored (the process that creates these warnings were kept for stylistic reasons.)

+#### Reproducing the Book in Windows.

+If you would like to reproduce the book and are using Windows you will need to install [RTools](http://cran.r-project.org/bin/windows/Rtools/installer.html).
+Please use the recommended installation to en- sure that your system PATH is set up correctly.
+Otherwise your computer will not know where the tools are.

 ### Session Info
 The current version of the book manuscript was compiled with [RStudio](http://www.rstudio.com/) (v.
 0.98.134 developer build) with the following R session: